Erunafailaro/Erunafailaro-parent/readme.txt

 == Changelog ==
+= 1.5.8 =
+* Fixed a bug that made it impossible to sort the link-categories of the multi-category-widget.
+* Updated Turkish translation.

 = 1.5.7 =
 * Fixed the JavaScript for the Rolling style following changes in the WordPress core that came into effect with WordPress 3.1.